Star Wars: Dark Forces: Critical reviews

-The PC and Macintosh versions of Star Wars: Dark Forces were well received, with the MS-DOS version holding an aggregate score on GameRankings of 77%.
+The PC and Macintosh versions of Star Wars: Dark Forces were well received.
 Publications compared Dark Forces to Doom, a significant video game in the first-person shooter genre at the time, but also indicated that Dark Forces improved upon Doom's features.
 Criticisms tended to focus on the game being too short, as well as lacking a multiplayer feature.

 Steven Kent of The Seattle Times believed that the general aspects of the game appeal to most computer gamers, not just Star Wars fans.
 Kent argued that the Star Wars setting is a high point for the game, saying that the level designs recreate the Star Wars style well: "Though most of the Dark Forces sets are original to the game, they were created in the 'Star Wars' spirit."Dark Forces' gameplay has been described as "challenging" and has generally received praise.
 Ron Dulin, reviewing the game for GameSpot, highlights the implementation of puzzles within levels: "The levels are diverse and ingenious, with plenty of creative obstacles standing between you and your goal.
 While they can be occasionally frustrating, Dark Forces' diverse gameplay requirements make this title more mentally challenging than your average key hunt."
 The graphics and sound were both praised as helping to immerse the player in the environment.